Alfresco/alfresco-ng2-components/docs/content-metadata.component.md

     "presets": {
         "default": {
             "custom:aspect": "*",
-            "exif:exif": [ "exif:width", "exif:height"]
+            "exif:exif": [ "exif:pixelXDimension", "exif:pixelYDimension"]
         }
     }
 }
 ...
 ```

-### Whitelisting only a few properties of a few aspects in a custom preset
+#### Whitelisting only a few properties of a few aspects in a custom preset

 And finally, you can create any custom aspect following the same rules.